nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 - **False Positive Management**

     - **Simple starting point**: Start with a basic WAF policy and be reactive to handle False Positive
-    - **Standard Policy**: Create your standard policy and publish it in catalog
+    - **Standard policies**: Create your standard policy and publish it in catalog
-    - **Specific Policy**: Update your standard policy for a specific application
+    - **App specific policy**: Update your standard policy for a specific application

 Life Cycle Management
 *********************************************